Using Containers on HPC Resources

 • ‘Bare metal’ refers to physical servers running directly on hardware without virtualization. 🔧

-• Software and applications are installed directly on the host operating system. 💿
+• Software is installed directly on the host operating system. 💿

-• Resources such as CPU, memory, and storage are dedicated and not shared with other virtual machines. 📊
+• Uses the pysical hardware such as CPU, memory, and storage 📊

 • Software runs directly on OS from the physical hardware